dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-A portrait in a private library.

-To replicate: open Nano Banana Pro on your favorite surface, upload your reference image and try the prompt below.

 The main subject of this image is person in the attached reference image (hereinafter referred to as THE_SUBJECT).
 THE_SUBJECT is wearing a black turtleneck sweater and the hair is styled professionally.
 Create a cinematic portrait of THE_SUBJECT sitting in a brown leather high back chair inside an elegant private library with soft dramatic lighting.
 The face is partly lit with warm golden sunlight coming in through a window on the left and out of view.
 The lighting design creates a chiaroscuro effect with small highlight areas and deep shadows contributing to a moody atmosphere.
 THE_SUBJECT’S expression is thoughtful and contemplative, with one hand resting on the chin.
 The background is softly blurred, emphasizing THE_SUBJECT’S face.
 The image has a clean aesthetic and relaxed mood.
 ```